MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/fa-how-acquire.md

 When you choose **Finish**, the **Book Value** field on the **Fixed Asset Card** page is filled in, which indicates that the fixed asset was acquired at the specified acquisition cost.

-## To post a fixed asset acquisition manually with a fixed asset G/L journal
+## <a name="to-post-a-fixed-asset-acquisition-manually-with-a-fixed-asset-gl-journal"></a>To post a fixed asset acquisition manually with a fixed asset G/L journal

 The following procedure describes how to acquire a fixed asset manually by creating and posting lines on the **Fixed Asset G/L Journal** page.
 You can also acquire a fixed asset automatically on the **Fixed Asset Card** page by choosing the **Acquire fixed asset** action.
 To learn more, go to [Acquire a fixed asset](#acquire-fixed-assets).